Best Practices for Church Financial Internal Controls

 - The counters record the currency and checks on a duplicate bank deposit ticket with all information on the ticket completed.The original bank deposit ticket, along with the adding machine tapes, is sent to the bank and a copy retained at church.

-- The empty envelopes and photocopied loose checks are given to contribution entry person who enters data in CMS Contribution System.
+- The empty envelopes and photocopied loose checks are given to contribution entry person who enters data in Church Management Contribution System (ParishSOFT Family Suite Offering.)

 - If there are overages and shortages between bank count sheet and bank deposit, immediately notify Pastor, and receipt should be reviewed to determine if additional count team members should be recruited or if count duties should be changed.